saketh-jakkula/k8s_assign_L2/README.md

 In this example prometheus can be accessed through http://34.70.54.239:30081/.
 Utilized kubernetes-sd-config to dynamically list the targets, this particular config can list apiserver, endpoints, cadvisor, nodes and pods.
 Implemented Blackbox exporter to monitor health of the application.
 A new configuration can be added to prometheus-config-map.yml, a watch container is configured which can restart pods when a config changes.
-More details of the application can be viewed through Grafana.
+More details of the application health can be viewed through Grafana.

 ### Working with Grafana
+Manifest files for this implemention can be found at monitoring/grafana.
+In this example prometheus can be accessed through http://34.70.54.239:30082/.
+1. Access the Grafana site (admin/admin) are the user and password, add the new datastore prometheus pointing to prometheus link.
+2.